 Select the Member Alerts check box to create filters for some or all members in the cluster.
 Once selected, the next screen asks for which members the alert will be created.
 Select the desired members and click on the Next button.
 On the next page (shown below), specify the criteria.

 Alerts

 Alert Criteria

-Free Memory is less than 92 MB
+92 MB

-Used Heap Memory is larger than 50 MB
+Used Heap Memory is larger than 50 МВ

 of Active Threads are less than

-of Daemon Threads are larger than 1]
+of Daemon Threads are larger than 1

 Cancel Next

 You can create alerts when: